seodn/webcontent/smooth-auto-panel-paint/rust-repairs.md

 ### Frequently Asked Questions
 ## Essential Questions About Structural Rust and Inspections
+Here are answers to some of the most common questions regarding structural rust repairs, WOF failures, certified welding, underbody corrosion, and compliance requirements.
 *   **Q: Can a car pass its WOF with cosmetic body filler over rust?**
     *   *A:* No. Under NZTA safety regulations, cosmetic body filler cannot be used to cover structural rust.
 Active rust must be cut out and replaced with welded steel plate.
 *   **Q: How do WOF inspectors check underbody rust?**